dantrevino/talks/Welcome file.md

 **What is a Blockstack evangelist?**
 A Blockstack evangelist is:
- - A passionate individual in the Blockstack community
+ - An individual who is passionate about the Blockstack platform and ideals
+ - Willing to share

 **What are the product areas that I should learn to become a Blockstack expert?**  Based on my current understanding, I would break it down this way below.
 What am I missing?
 What sections are in the wrong place?